etienne-martin/react-event-hook/README.md

 });
 ```

 When cross-tab events are emitted, they are first serialized using `JSON.stringify()`.
 If an event contains values that cannot be converted to JSON, the serialization process may transform them in unexpected ways.
-The solution is to stick with serializable values like arrays, simple objects or primitives (strings, numbers, booleans, null) when emitting cross-tabs events.
+The solution is to stick with serializable values like arrays, simple objects or primitives (strings, numbers, booleans, null).

 ## Listening for events